Corned beef

 Tinned corned beef, alongside salt pork and hardtack, was a standard ration for many militaries and navies from the 17th through the early 20th centuries, including World War I and World War II, during which fresh meat was rationed.
 Corned beef remains popular worldwide as an ingredient in a variety of regional dishes and as a common part in modern field rations of various armed forces around the world.

 History

 Although the exact origin of corned beef is unknown, it most likely came about when people began preserving meat through salt-curing.
 Evidence of its legacy is apparent in numerous cultures, including ancient Europe and the Middle East.
 The word corn derives from Old English and is used to describe any small, hard particles or grains.
 In the case of corned beef, the word may refer to the coarse, granular salts used to cure the beef.
 The word "corned" may also refer to the corns of potassium nitrate, also known as saltpeter, which were formerly used to preserve the meat.
+The first mention of salted or corned beef in Ireland dates from the 12th century poem The Vision of MacConglinne.